Table of Contents[Hide][Show]

 Platform: PC, PS3, PS4, PS5, Switch, Arcade

-BlazBlue: Central Fiction came out in 2015 for arcades but made its console debut the following year, 2016.
-If you’ve been following this BlazBlue franchise then this installment concludes the Azure Saga and is the last game with Ragna as the central focus protagonist.
-This is also the latest mainline installment to the BlazBlue video game franchise but unfortunately, the first to not feature an English dub.
-This is a 2D anime-style fighting game and there are quite a bit of game modes to chew through.
+BlazBlue: Central Fiction came out in 2015 for arcades but made its console debut the following year.
+If you’ve been following the BlazBlue franchise, this installment concludes the Azure Saga and is the last game with Ragna as the main protagonist.
+This is also the latest mainline installment to the BlazBlue video game franchise and unfortunately, the first to not feature an English dub.
+This is a 2D anime-style fighting game and there are quite a bit of game modes to enjoy.

-While there is the story mode to go through with a recap option to catch new players up with previous narrative events, there’s a variety of practice game modes along with competitive game modes.
-Not to mention, there’s the network option to take the competition online.
-Those that are familiar with the previous games can go through the title in what the game calls a Technical mode.
+The game features a story mode with a recap option to catch new players up with previous narrative events, and there’s a variety of practice game modes along with competitive game modes.
+Players can also use the network option to take the competition online.
+If you’re familiar with the previous games, you can go through the title in what the game calls a Technical mode.
 This is a control setup that’s designed for experienced fighting players.
-However, there’s the Stylish mode that offers a more simplified control setup giving newcomers some flashy action without necessarily needing to know all the specific button combinations.
+However, there’s also the Stylish mode that offers a more simplified control setup giving newcomers some flashy action without necessarily needing to know all the specific button combinations.

 Platform: PC, PS4, Arcade

-Street Fighter V, the fifth main installment to the Street Fighter franchise, features the same style of gameplay the IP is known for although, there are some slight changes added to the overall gameplay.
-This title brought the introduction of V-Gauge which tosses in three new techniques: V-Skills, V-Reversals, and V-Triggers.
-When the V-Gauge is built up, players can access the three new techniques which allow their character to deliver powerful attacks or allow them to avoid these attacks from their opponent.
+Street Fighter V, the fifth main installment to the Street Fighter franchise, features the same style of gameplay the IP is known for with a few slight changes.
+This title introduced the V-Gauge which tosses in three new techniques: V-Skills, V-Reversals, and V-Triggers.
+When the V-Gauge is built up, players can access the three new techniques which allow their character to deliver powerful attacks or allows them to avoid these attacks from their opponent.

-Just like other installments, Street Fighter V has a few different kinds of editions.
-For instance, the edition to go for is Street Fighter V: Arcade Edition, or otherwise known as the Street Fighter V: Champion Edition.
-This not only comes with all of the previously released DLC characters but it adds additional game modes along with some balance changes.
-At the time of writing this description, Street Fighter V happens to be the last installment released so far, but it shouldn’t be too much longer before we start hearing news regarding when we can expect Street Fighter 6 to hit the marketplace.
+Just like other installments, Street Fighter V has a few different editions.
+The one we’d recommend is Street Fighter V: Arcade Edition, otherwise known as the Street Fighter V: Champion Edition.
+This not only comes with all of the previously released DLC characters but it also adds additional game modes along with some balance changes.
+At the time of writing this description, Street Fighter V is the latest installment released.
+Street Fighter VI will release in 2023.

 Platforms: Android, iOS, PS4, XBO, PC